multimodalAI/multimodal-ai-hugo-group/content/authors/xianyuan-liu/_index.md

 ---
 # Display name
-title: Shuo Zhou
+title: Xianyuan Liu

 # Username (this should match the folder name)
 authors:
-- shuo-zhou
+- xianyuan-liu

 # Is this the primary user of the site?
 superuser: false

 # Order that this section appears on the page.
-weight: 20
+weight: 30

 # Role/position
-role: Deputy Head of AI Research Engineering, and Academic Fellow in Machine Learning
+role: Assistant Head of AI Research Engineering, and Senior AI Research Engineer

 # Organizations/Affiliations
 organizations: